 It all sounds a lot scarier than it really is, for in three generations the outcross offspring are recognizable Irish Wolfhounds again.

-In short, such an outcross can provide a huge, positive boost to the current genetic package, giving it a chance to recover towards a more originally diverse package which might possibly bring us one step closer to better health.
+In short, such an outcross or crossbreeding can provide a huge, positive boost to the current genetic package, giving it a chance to recover towards a more originally diverse package which might possibly bring us one step closer to better health.

 And this is exactly the focus of Stichting de Ierse Wolfshond: Where possible try to improve the health of our breed.
-Through the outcross project the foundation hopes to make a positive contribution to the breed.
+Through the crossbreeding project the foundation hopes to make a positive contribution to the breed.